 Inventory forecasting is an important factor when it comes to convenience, an essential part of the overall customer experience.
 Customers expect shopping to effortless and convenient — we found that 76% of consumers say convenience is a priority when selecting a retailer.
 When enough stock is available to keep up with demand because of proper inventory forecasting, and the customer gets their order within the promised time frame because your business avoided overselling, that is part of convenience.

 Tad Frost, COO at Short Par 4 says, “You have to be aware of the delays in the supply chain and the only thing you can do from there is plan.
 If you don’t plan and think ahead of it and think about how to plan for a promotion that will ultimately be 6-10 months out potentially, then you are only hurting yourself.”

-The type and range of the promotions you decide to offer across your channels will depend on your inventory of specific items.
+The type and range of the holiday promotions you decide to offer across your channels will depend on your inventory of specific items.
 If you do not have enough inventory to meet demand, you may have to consider canceling promotions on particular items, primarily if these usually sell well at full price.
-Instead, it’s a good idea to offer strategic promotions on items with plenty of stock, although you may choose to offer a lower discount than in previous years.
+Instead, it’s a good idea to offer strategic promotions on items with plenty of stock.